What Is Vinegar Bladder Instillation?

-The recommended concentration is 0.25% acetic acid.
+The recommended concentration is 0.25% acetic acid (White Vinegar).
 Most grocery stores carry white vinegar as a 5% solution.
-Therefore, to make appropriate bladder irrigations, it needs to be diluted at a ratio of roughly 20:1.
+Therefore, to make an appropriate bladder solution for instillation, it needs to be diluted at a ratio of roughly 20:1.
+Only use white vinegar to make the solution.
+Do not use any other types of vinegar in your bladder.

 To achieve this, see the chart below to determine what amount of 5% white vinegar solution you should mix with your normal bladder irrigation (homemade saline or sterile sodium chloride from the pharmacy).